ElementsProject/lightning/doc/lightning-sendpay.7.md

     will be routing failure object.
 -   204: Failure along route; retry a different route.
 The *data* field of the error will be routing failure object.
+-   212: *localofferid* refers to an invalid, or used, local offer.

 A routing failure object has the fields below:
 -   *erring\_index*.
 The index of the node along the route that reported